 Side Note: How cute is this picture?
 I love it!

-- Makeda, you’re so young!
-You have so much time for that!
+- You’re so young!
+You have plenty of time for that later!

 - You’re so great, I don’t know why you’re single.

 - You don’t need a man to be happy.

 I know these are things people say that are supposed to make us feel better, but they don’t.
 Please just stop (lol).
 I know that I’m young and I still have time.
 I know that I’m great and no, I don’t know why I’m single.
 Yes, I know I don’t need a man to make me happy.
 Believe me, I am happy!
 Life is difficult sometimes, but it’s not because I’m single.
 It’s because sometimes life is just difficult.
 I am okay/good/awesome/all of the above, but I want to make known that it is okay to not be okay with being single.

 I wanted to know if others around me felt the same way.
 I don’t think it’s something we talk about a lot; whether we feel embarrassed or weak for wanting to be in a relationship.
 Unfortunately, we live in a generation where we act like we have it all together.
 Don’t worry, I’m the same way!
 I hate being vulnerable as much as the next person.
 But, the more conversations I have, I realize that sometimes you just need to be vulnerable.
 Sooooo I decided to ask my friends what they felt was the most difficult thing about being single and what was the most important lesson they’ve learned from it.

 Some of the difficulties included:

 - Hanging on to hope even though it feels like everyone else is finding love

 - Wanting to go on those cute dates

 - Asking yourself hard questions (like if something is wrong with you)